jensbouma/RT-issuetracker/README.md

 The live version can be found on https://dev.jensbouma.com/beta.<br>
 The newer beta version can be found on https://dev.jensbouma.com/beta2.<br>

-# Changes 23-11-2020
+# Changes 23-11-2020 (Actual version)
-- Bugfix RTC socket > Better connection changes!
+- Bugfix RTC socket > Better connection stability.
+- Connection status indicators in userlist and trainerpanel.
+- Mic = audio to other station, Speaker = Audio from other station, Plane = Data connection.
+Green = Established Red = No connection
+- RX status trainerspannel goes off 1s after transmitting.

-# Changes 21-11-2020 (Actual version)
+# 21-11-2020
 - RX status per user stays on while transmitting
 - Freq. and Squawk switch now stays highlighted longer
 - Rows can be cliked for useroptions: Temporaly hide user, Delete user from database and make a note attached to a user.